- College of Arts & Sciences

 All student proposals must be sponsored by a faculty member.
 Although many faculty may wish to have their students prepare the IRB Request for Review Form and supplemental materials as a learning experience, the advisor (not the student) must initiate the IRB review by forwarding it to their IRB representative.
 By forwarding the form and supporting materials, the advisor indicates that he or she approves of the project as outlined.

-The IRB makes every attempt to return proposals within 10 to 14 days of submission.
+The IRB makes every attempt to respond to requests for review within 10 to 14 days of submission.
 However, during particularly busy periods, additional time may be necessary.
 The IRB does review submissions during the summer and school holidays but may require additional time.

 If a project raises particular issues that the IRB feels are not adequately addressed in the submitted materials, the researcher may be asked to submit additional information, clarify a point, or make revisions.
 To reduce delay, these changes are usually solicited electronically.
 However, on rare occasions, the researcher (and faculty supervisor, if appropriate) may be asked to appear before the IRB to resolve matters of procedure, etc.